BSalemi/VieGames/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/BSalemi/vie-games-app.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

+## License

+The system is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).